stefanbirkner/system-lambda/README.md

 builds System Lambda inside a Docker container.
 It uses your Maven local repository.
 This is helpful if you have a Linux or macOS without JDK 8.

+### Enhanced Testing

+System Lambda is built with Java 8 and relies on JDK internals that are not available from Java 16 on (unless you run Java with additional flags).
+We verify that System Lambda works with newer Java versions by building it with OpenJDK 8 and executing tests with newer versions of OpenJDK.
+All this work is put into a script that you can run with

+    ./scripts/test.sh

+The script uses Docker for running the tests.

 ## Release Guide